vainuio/vainupylinter/README.md

 * custom_runner.py : Lints each file separately.
 If any of the files fail, the runner will return exit code 1.
 * vainupylinter : console script

+Current implementation is python2 and python3 compatible.
+This can change in the future.

 ## Installation

 Install the module with pip: